Basil Hiley: Relativistic quantum field theory

 With Pan N. Kaloyerou, Hiley extended the quantum potential approach to quantum field theory in Minkowski spacetime.
 Bohm and Hiley proposed a new interpretation of the Lorentz transformation and considered the relativistic invariance of a quantum theory based on the notion of beables, a term coined by John Bell to distinguish these variables from observables.
 Hiley and a co-worker later extended the work further to curved spacetime.
 Bohm and Hiley demonstrated that the non-locality of quantum theory can be understood as limit case of a purely local theory, provided the transmission of active information is allowed to be greater than the speed of light, and that this limit case yields approximations to both quantum theory and relativity.

 The Bohm–Hiley approach to relativistic quantum field theory (RQFT) as presented in Bohm and Hiley's book Undivided Universe and in the work of their co-worker Kaloyerou was reviewed and re-interpreted by Abel Miranda, who stated:

-"I emphasize that Bohm–Hiley ontological reformulation of RQFT always treats Bose fields as continuous distributions in spacetime – basically because these quantum fields have perfectly well-defined classical analogs.
-The textbook spin-0, spin-1 and spin-2 bosons, such as the Higgs, photons, gluons, electroweak bosons and gravitons […] are, according to this viewpoint, not ″particles" in any naive sense of the word, but just dynamical structural features of coupled continuous scalar, vector, and symmetric tensor fields that first become manifest when interactions with matter particles (elementary or otherwise) occur […]."